Insurgency in the Preševo Valley: 2012–2013 monument crisis

-In November 2012, a monument dedicated to the 27 killed UÇPMB fighters, was erected in Preševo's main square.
-The Government of Serbia was against it, therefore, they enforced an ultimatum to the local government to remove it.
+In November 2012, a monument dedicated to the 27 killed UÇPMB fighters was erected in Preševo's main square.
+The Government of Serbia was against it, and therefore, enforced an ultimatum to the local government to remove it.
 On 16 May the deadline expired.
-On 20 May, the Serbian Gendarmery surrounded the city with 200 men, backed up by heavily armored vehicles and bulldozers, started removing the monument with a bagger at 7:00 AM.
-At least 2,000 ethnic Albanians protested in the southern Serbian town of Preševo to protest against the removal of a memorial to fallen Albanian guerrillas.
+On 20 May, the Serbian Gendarmery surrounded the city with 200 men, backed up by heavily armoured vehicles and bulldozers, started removing the monument with a bagger at 7:00 AM.
+At least 2,000 ethnic Albanians protested in Preševo to protest against the removal.
 The operation was led by general Bratislav Dikić.
 This crisis raised the tension in the Preševo Valley once again.

 2014 attack on the Gendarmery

-On 25 January 2014 a Norwegian citizen suspected to be a Wahhabi member attacked Gendarmery in Preševo.
-He was killed in a crossfire with the police.
-His motive was unknown.
+On 25 January 2014, a Norwegian citizen suspected to be a Wahhabi member attacked the Gendarmery in Preševo.
+He was killed in a crossfire with the police, and his motive was unknown.

 Illegal logging

-During the last years, numerous incidents of illegal logging have been registered in Ground Safety Zone, reportedly involving armed groups from the territory of Kosovo.
-One of the incidents occurred during August 2021 when a patrol of the Serbian Army in the area called Ugljarski krš spotted a group of 12 people illegally cutting down the forest.
-Upon the arrival of the military patrol, the forest thieves fired a bullet into the air.
-The patrol reacted–it fired a warning shot and headed towards the group.
+During the last years, numerous incidents of illegal logging have been registered in the former GSZ, reportedly involving armed groups from the territory kd Kosovo.
+One incident occurred during August 2021, when a patrol of the Serbian Army in the area called Ugljarski krš spotted a group of 12 people illegally cutting down the forest.
+Upon the arrival of the military patrol, the thieves fired a bullet into the air.
+The patrol fired a warning shot and headed towards the group.

 The forest thieves then ran away in the direction of the Kosovo side of the administrative line, but two more bursts were heard in the immediate vicinity.
 There were no injuries in the incident, but, as announced by the Ministry of Defence, the Serbian Army was put on high alert in that area.

 Attacks by forest thieves on army and police patrols in the administrative zone of the Kuršumlija municipality especially intensify at the end of summer and the beginning of autumn, when Albanians from Kosovo illegally cut down the forest in this area.
 To steal the forest, as the residents of the sparsely populated Kuršumlija villages in this area point out, forest thieves usually come armed.
 During 2021 alone, 56 occurrences of illegal logging have been recorded by Serbian authorities.